News / May 25, 2026

 It carries a TOP SECRET UMBRA marking and a visible fragment that reads: "UFO'S: 13 MIG'S CHASED ONE UFO."

-The surrounding sentence says the following information had been provided by unnamed organization(s) and had not been evaluated by another redacted party.
+The surrounding sentence says the information had been provided by unnamed organization(s) and had not been evaluated by another redacted party.
 Almost everything else that would make the report usable is removed: location, source channel, date context, operational details, and what happened during or after the chase.

 Other readable fragments